brson/hackmd-collab/compile-time-1.md

 The Rust programming language was designed for slow compilation times.

 I was there.
-I witnessed it for myself, and I'm finally ready to break the silence: Rust is a con.
+I witnessed it for myself, and I am finally ready to break the silence: Rust is a con.
 It's a prank the language designers played on you, the Rust user &mdash; adopt this crazy-fast, super-reliable language for your products, and we'll reduce your developers' productivity to a crawl.

 **WE GOT YOU GOOD!**